postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ### History

-You can access the requests you've made using the __History__ tab on the sidebar.
-If you're signed into a Postman account, your history syncs across your devices.
+To access the requests you've made, select __History__ on the sidebar.
+When you're signed in to Postman, your history [syncs](/docs/getting-started/syncing/) across your devices.

 Select a request to open it again in a new tab.
 You can select multiple requests by pressing `Command` or `Control` and selecting the requests.